1. About us

 STEPHEN SMITH LIMITED

-You are permitted to establish a link to our Website from other sites provided that, if we believe it would damage us or any of our Group companies or a McKesson UK partner, you must remove the link immediately if we ask you to do so.
+You are permitted to establish a link to our website from other sites provided that, if we believed it would damage us or any of our Group companies or an AAH Partner, you must remove the link immediately if we ask you to do so.

 3. What is Personally Identifiable Information (PII) / Personal Data?

-Personal data or PII means any information relating to a person who can be identified either directly or indirectly by that information; it may include but is not restricted to name, address, email address, phone number, credit / debit card number, IP address, location data and purchase history.
+Personal data or PII means any information relating to a person who can be identified either directly or indirectly by that information; it may include name, address, email address, phone number, credit / debit card number, IP address, location data, purchase history.

 4. The personal data we collect